 Green curry tastes divine when served with noodles or steamed rice and crispy tempura (fritters).
-I also like to relish creamy green curry with basmati rice enhanced with ghee-roasted cumin seeds & fresh coriander leaves and soft chapathi (or any Indian flatbread).
+I also like to relish creamy curry with basmati rice flavored with ghee-roasted cumin seeds & fresh coriander leaves and soft chappathi (Indian flatbread).

 Even though basil leaves, kaffir lime leaves, lemon grass, galangal, and other flavoring Thai herbs and spices are barely available here, I prepared my green curry brimming with freshness and flavor using locally available ingredients.
-I used fresh coriander leaves, broccoli stalks, green chillies, shallots, ginger, garlic, and cumin seeds for making curry paste, and also used tofu, broccoli florets, mushrooms, carrots, red & yellow peppers for adding vibrant colors & varied textures to this curry.
-Now let’s look into the recipe for an Indian flavored green curry, a suitable accompaniment for noodles, pulao, dosa, idiyappam, appam, or roti.
+I used fresh coriander leaves, broccoli stalks, green chillies, shallots, ginger, garlic, and cumin seeds for making curry paste.
+Also I used tofu, broccoli florets, mushrooms, carrots, red & yellow peppers for adding vibrant colors & varied textures to this curry.
+Now let’s look into the recipe for an Indian flavored green curry, a suitable accompaniment for noodles, pulao, dosa, idiyappam, appam, roti, chappathi, or naan.

 |Fresh coconut milk (thick)||as needed|